seamapi/docs/docs/device-guides/get-started-with-wyze-locks.md

 ```

 {% hint style="info" %}
 This guide uses a Sandbox Workspace.
 Only virtual devices can be connected.
-If you need to connect a real Oracode device, use a non-sandbox workspace and API key.
+If you need to connect a real Wyze device, use a non-sandbox workspace and API key.
 {% endhint %}

 ## 2 — Link Your Wyze with Seam

 To control your Wyze locks via the Seam API, you must first authorize your Seam workspace against your Wyze account.
-To do so, Seam provides[Connect Webviews](../core-concepts/connect-webviews.md): pre-built UX flows that walk you through authorizing your application to control Oracode locks.
+To do so, Seam provides[Connect Webviews](../core-concepts/connect-webviews.md): pre-built UX flows that walk you through authorizing your application to control Wyze locks.

 #### Obtain a Wyze API Key and Wyze API Key ID

 You will need create a Wyze API Key for your Wyze account.
 To see how to create a Wyze API Key for your Wyze account, [click here](https://support.wyze.com/hc/en-us/articles/16129834216731-Creating-an-API-Key).

 {% hint style="info" %}
-Note that both the API key and Key ID returned from Wyze are required to connect your Wyze account to Seam.
+Note that both the API Key and Key ID returned from Wyze are required to connect your Wyze account to Seam.
 Make sure to copy both values to somewhere secure!

 <img src="../.gitbook/assets/wyze-api-key-example.png" alt="Wyze API Key example" data-size="original">

+For Sandbox integrations, you can simply use `ABC123ABC` for both the API Key and API Key ID.
 {% endhint %}

 #### Request a Connect Webview